 - Availability: Real-time applications require high data availability.
 High-performing computing environments are configured to provide all-time data availability.
 Data is available during the time of planned or unplanned downtimes and failures.

-- Backup and Recovery: Its layout has complete recovery features to recover data from almost all kinds of failures.
-In case of failure, the database needs to be recovered within no time for high availability.
-Unaffected parts of data are available while the affected ones are getting recovered.
+- Backup and Recovery: Its layout has complete recovery features to recover data from almost all failures.
+In the event of a failure, the system must swiftly recover the database to ensure high availability.
+The unaffected portions of data remain accessible while the affected ones undergo recovery.

 Importance of Oracle